socketio/socket.io-client-swift/README.md

 Installation
 ============
-1. Requires linking [SocketRocket](https://github.com/square/SocketRocket) against your xcode project.
-(Be sure to link the [frameworks](https://github.com/square/SocketRocket#framework-dependencies) required by SocketRocket)
-2. Create a bridging header for SocketRocket
-3. Copy the SwiftIO folder into your xcode project
+1. Copy the SwiftIO folder into your Xcode project!

 API
 ===